Since the late 1990s, the New Jersey Golf Foundation and Special Olympics New Jersey have had a remarkable bond.

 The NJGF, a corporate partner and proud supporter of the golf programming for Special Olympics NJ, has helped participate in annual tournaments and clinics throughout the year.

-Special Olympics New Jersey Athletes Chris Harold and Alison Seber, coached by Ray Harold, represented Team New Jersey at the 2018 Special Olympics USA Games in Seattle, Washington, July 2-5.
+Special Olympics New Jersey Athletes Chris Harold and Alison Seber, coached by the late Ray Harold, represented Team New Jersey at the 2018 Special Olympics USA Games in Seattle, Washington, July 2-5.

 For Chris and Ray Harold (pictured on the right), their time on the course at the Special Olympics USA Games goes beyond golf.
 It’s about savoring every last moment together.